 Misdemeanor Second Degree

-A misdemeanor vehicular homicide charge consists of any traffic offense resulting in a death that is not one of the serious traffic offenses outlined in the felony version of the vehicular homicide law.
-Misdemeanor vehicular homicide is considered second-degree vehicular homicide and is defined as unintentionally causing the death of another via general traffic offenses.
+A misdemeanor vehicular homicide charge consists of any traffic offense resulting in a death.
+Additionally, it must not be one of the serious traffic offenses outlined in the felony version of the vehicular homicide law.
+Misdemeanor vehicular homicide is considered second-degree vehicular homicide.
+Also, it is defined as unintentionally causing the death of another via general traffic offenses.
 These include:

 - running a red light